-I’ve mentioned the master link above, and since it’s a part of a chain, it’s worthy of mentioning how it can contribute to the problems with chain direction.
+I’ve mentioned the master link above, and since it’s part of a chain, it’s worth mentioning how it can contribute to the problems with chain direction.

 Like chains, only some master links are directional.
 For example, SRAM eagle chains use directional master links.
 However, the problems that come with installing them incorrectly are a bit different than with directional chains.

 SRAM’s master links are designed to resemble the shape of a chain only on one side.
 That means if you put it upside down, the chain won’t sit properly on the cassette teeth and might start skipping.
 Luckily, there is an arrow pointing in the direction of their master links, so it’s not easy to mess it up.

 There is a trick some people do with semi-worn chains, and that’s flipping them in another direction.
 It’s supposed to prolong the chain’s life by 20-30 percent.
 Personally, I don’t believe you gain anything worth mentioning by doing this, but it may be beneficial to point out that directional chains prevent you from doing this.
 It might be good to keep this in mind if you are replacing your chain anytime soon.